A Guide to Email Data Privacy

 General Data Protection Regulation (GDPR)

-It applies to any organization that processes the personal data of EU residents, regardless of where the organization is located.
+The GDPR applies to any organization that processes the personal data of EU residents, wherever that organization is based.
+It requires explicit, opt-in consent, with no pre-ticked boxes.

 CAN-SPAM Act